Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/search-extract-output.md

 #### Search only

-Performs a knowledge search and retrieve information without extraction or automatic output.
+Performs a knowledge search and retrieves information without extraction or automatic output.

 In the Search only mode, the following steps are involved: